Q: Can my Letter of Reference or Letter of Support come from an interim dean?

 Q: How flexible are grant start/finish dates?

-A: Fellows participating in the Fall 2017 competition can begin their projects as early as May 1, 2018 and must have them completed by August 31, 2019.
+A: Fellows participating in the Spring 2018 competition can begin their projects as early as December 1, 2018 and must have them completed by August 31, 2019.

 Q: Can I work with other African-born Scholars currently teaching in the U.S. or Canada?